 5. Help your students develop a good mindset regarding schoolwork

 Our students look up to us as their adult inspiration in the classroom.
 The way we manage the class will either help us gain or break their confidence in us.
 But I’m sure if you are a great teacher your influence on your students is immense.
 Hence, let’s touch on that.

 Developing a good mindset regarding schoolwork is a way of telling our students to study in a positive and constructive way.
 It can sound less daunting on their part and it sounds more of a responsibility than an obligation.

 That thing is called a growth mindset and it should be embedded in our motivation techniques to influence good behavior and positive thinking in our students.
 This will not happen in a day.
 Its development concerns a process.

 With our mission of giving our children high-quality education, we should help them achieve their fullest potential by showing them the importance of doing schoolwork.
-When we develop in our students a growth mindset regarding the execution and completion of schoolwork, they will realize that this can all be done with persistence and consistency of efforts.
+As we develop in our students a growth mindset regarding the execution and completion of schoolwork, they will realize that this can all be done with persistence and consistency of effort.

 This works best in my classroom too.
 Just like having a think-pair-share strategy, my students believe in their capacities to socially interact with their classmates.
 Doing this will make students feel they are not alone after all.